 Along with its needed effects, carmustine (the active ingredient contained in Gliadel) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking carmustine:More common
+Check with your doctor or nurse immediately if any of the following side effects occur while taking carmustine:More common

 - lower back or side pain

 - trouble sleeping